Talktoloop/product/.scratch/shadcn-dark-mode-refactor.md

 ## Current Status

-✅ Completed alert-dialog component set:
+✅ Completed avatar component set:

-- Added dark mode variants to content overlay and background
+- Added dark mode variants to avatar base classes
-- Added dark mode text colors to title and description
 - Improved readability with tw template literals
 - Ready to commit changes

+## Dependencies

+Some components depend on others and will be refactored after their dependencies:

+- auto-form → form, input, textarea
+- (more to be added as we discover them)

 ## Commit Message Template